The Complete Guide to Slack Presence

 Browser tab suspension

 Chrome discards inactive tabs after 5 minutes to save memory.
 Safari uses App Nap to freeze background tabs.
 Firefox has similar throttling.
 If you use Slack in a browser and switch to another tab for an extended period, the Slack tab may stop sending heartbeats entirely.
-Safari fix · Firefox fix
+Schedule-based fix

 Mobile background app killing